stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 ## Consulting Sales Today

-Historically consulting sales are highly dependent on interpreting what's going on via personal relationships with a few key stakeholders.
-Through this subjective lens over time consuming lunches, dinners and workshops, consultants try to interpret _the problem_, before scoping out potential ways to help.
+Historically, consulting sales are highly dependent on interpreting via personal relationships with a few key stakeholders.
+Over time consuming lunches, dinners and workshops, consultants try to interpret and define _the problem_, before scoping out potential ways to help.

 * Visibility is subjective, and limited to these key relationships
 * Deliverables are point-in-time static documents
 * Consultants get partly blamed for poor execution by the client
 * Onselling additional work takes lots of time, energy and luck

 ## Consulting Sales Future

 \#stratapp changes the game on how consulting work gets identified, sold and delivered.

 How?  #stratapp provides more data and insights than any other tech.

 * See everything, at all levels in real time
 * Deliver work in a way that is alive and interactive